Port Appearance in Diagram Component

 • X

-Custom shape support has been provided for port.
-You can able to add the custom path data instead of build-in shapes.
-Find the code example that explains how to change the custom shape for port.
+Custom shapes are supported for ports.
+Provide custom path data instead of build-in shapes.
+The code example that explains how to change the custom shape for port.

 @using Syncfusion.Blazor.Diagram